The Corporate Tax Planning Law Review: Switzerland

 As a rule, both income and capital profit are subject to federal, cantonal and communal corporate income taxes.

-Participation income is eligible for participation relief if the receiving company owns at least 10 per cent of the equity in the distributing company, if the participation is worth at least 1 million Swiss francs (for dividends) or if the receiving company is entitled to at least 10 per cent of the distributing company's profit and reserves.
-Participation relief is granted for capital gains if one of the above conditions is fulfilled and the participation has been held for at least one year.
+However, participation income is eligible for participation relief if the receiving company owns at least 10 per cent of the equity in the distributing company, if the participation is worth at least 1 million Swiss francs (for dividends) or if the receiving company is entitled to at least 10 per cent of the distributing company's profit and reserves.
+Participation relief is granted for capital gains if the shareholder owns at least 10 per cent of the equity and the participation has been held for at least one year.

 There is no rule limiting the use of the participation relief based on the amount of tax paid by the subsidiary.